by John Ortberg

-There is a good fear: process that helps us react immediately to potential trouble.
-For instance, roller coaster ride or horror movies
+There is a good fear: a process that helps us react immediately to potential trouble.
+For instance, roller coaster rides or horror movies

 If you live in bad fear, you will never experience the potential that God has placed in you.

 Big Idea#5: Our ability to remain focused on Christ during the storm – is largely dependent on what we feed our minds.